bretttolbert/mediaserver/README.md

 - Requires that music library be scanned with [mediascan](https://github.com/bretttolbert/mediascan) which outputs the [files.yaml](https://github.com/bretttolbert/mediascan/blob/main/files.yaml) file.
 This must be repeated to update the music library (e.g. add new files)
 - Requires that music files be organized in the way that mediascan expects i.e. artist folders containing album folders with `cover.jpg` files
 - Requires that music filenames not contain prohibited characters such as `+` (prevent by testing music library with [mediatest](https://github.com/bretttolbert/mediatest))
+- Requires that your music library path begins with `/data/` (TODO: change this)

 Coming soon:
 - Play entire albums